Brazilian singer and Latin Grammy winner dies in plane crash

-SAO PAULO (AP) — Marília Mendonça, one of Brazil’s most popular singers and a Latin Grammy winner, died Friday in an airplane crash on her way to a concert.
+SAO PAULO — Marília Mendonça, one of Brazil’s most popular singers and a Latin Grammy winner, died Friday in an airplane crash on her way to a concert.
 She was 26.

 Mendonça’s press office confirmed her death in a statement, and said four other passengers on the flight also perished.
 Their plane crashed between Mendonça’s hometown Goiania and Caratinga, a small city in Minas Gerais state located north of Rio de Janeiro.